cisnes/BITCORN-Multinode/README.md

 ### 2.1 Enter private keys
-The first installation of your wanted coin will take up to 30min to get everything set up.
-Later installations will take a couple of minutes

 During the end of the installation, it will ask for your private keys like this: